timosachsenberg/openms-python/README.md

 The helper returns a fresh `Py_ConsensusMap` instance that can be exported, converted to a pandas DataFrame, or iterated for downstream analysis.

+## Identification performance showcase

+Looking for a larger end-to-end example? `tests/test_idperformance.py` ships with the repository as a miniature-yet-realistic identification workflow that ties many wrapper conveniences together.
+The test builds a tiny FASTA database, simulates MS2 spectra, runs a Hyperscore-style search (complete with target/decoy competition and q-value estimation), and even records how long the round-trip through mzML takes.
+It demonstrates how concise—and how performant—a simple search engine can be when built with the high-level helpers in `openms_python`.
+Reuse the test as inspiration for bespoke pipelines or as a regression harness when experimenting with search-related utilities.

 ### Iterate over containers and metadata

 All sequence-like wrappers (feature maps, consensus maps, identification containers,